The Five Best Jumbo-Sized Acoustic Guitars for Serious Musicians

 The Gibson Guitar Company made the first of the great Jumbo guitars, and they make several of them still.
 The Gibson J-200 and SJ-250 Monarch are two of the most instantly recognized (and thus, famous) guitars in the entire world.
 In the world of acoustic steel string guitars, the Gibson J-200 body style or configuration is as easily spotted by even the least musically inclined eye as is the Martin dreadnought body style.
 I assure you that people notice the shape and dimensions of these guitars without even noticing they'd noticed.

 The lesser known Gibson J-100 Extra, however, would be my pick of the litter over any other Gibson guitar.
-It is eleven thousand dollars for a J-200, and twice that for n SJ-250 Monarch, and I assure you that spending that money for those truly masterpiece guitars is simply a stupid decision for the majority of people who might want one.
+It is in the neighborhood of five thousand dollars for a J-200, and twice that for n SJ-250 Monarch, and I assure you that spending that money for those truly masterpiece guitars is simply a stupid decision for the majority of people who might want one.
 The Gibson J-100 Extra is virtually the exact same guitar, and the J-100 Extra costs a fraction of what its overly expensive and dressed to kill kinfolk costs.
 A real musician loves an instrument for the way that it feels and sounds to them —all the gold plating and abalone inlay in the world is only pretty to the eye.
 Real musicians do not choose their instrument based upon looks—ever.

 Now, most certainly, every guitar is a unique creation.
 No two are ever the same, regardless of whether they were built to the exact same specifications, from wood from the exact same specimens of wood from the various trees, or by the exact same luthier.
 So, if a twenty thousand dollar SJ-250 Monarch sings to you with your eyes closed, then maybe you should, if possible, purchase that instrument in order to pursue your dreams.
 It could be the J-200 just feels better in your hands than the fancier SJ-250 Monarch, and beautiful music doesn't come from gold plated things, it comes from skill, and love, and practice.